-Meetings and trainings at all sites to discuss recruitment, selection, eligibility, enrollment, and attendance.

-Training of all new staff who determine eligibility within 90 days of hire.

-Ongoing training of staff, Policy Council and Governing Board on Head Start and Early Head Start Eligibility Guidelines.

-Quarterly meetings of the ERSEA Committee as well as site-level ERSEA Committees.
-Discussions focused on enrollment statistics, strategies for recruitment, understanding procedures, enrollment documentation, attendance, and other concerns related to ERSEA.

-ECED presentations shared at agency-wide professional development activities and community partner meetings.

-Community outreach to secure partnership agreements that enhance recruitment opportunities.
-Ongoing monitoring by the ERSEA Manager to ensure recruitment efforts in program are ongoing, and salient to the needs of each site's community.

-During the COVID-19 Pandemic, the ERSEA TEAM met virtually with program sites to deliver guidance and support to maintain enrollment and develop strategies to continue ongoing recruitment.

-The ERSEA content area maintained compliance by submitting required COVID-19 reports and updates to federal funders on a bi-monthly basis.

-Created Online Application with our Child Plus Data Management System to enroll Families.

-Recruitment efforts were established by conducting Virtual Open Houses for interested families in our communities in order to increase enrollment.

-Sent out Recruitment texts on a monthly basis to increase enrollment with our existing families.
+- Meetings and trainings at all sites to discuss recruitment, selection, eligibility, enrollment, and attendance. - Training of all new staff who determine eligibility within 90 days of hire. - Ongoing training of staff, Policy Council, and Governing Board on Head Start and Early Head Start Eligibility Guidelines. - Quarterly meetings of the ERSEA Committee as well as site-level ERSEA Committees.
+Discussions focused on enrollment statistics, strategies for recruitment, understanding procedures, enrollment documentation, attendance, and other concerns related to ERSEA. - ECED presentations shared at agency-wide professional development activities and community partner meetings. - Community outreach to secure partnership agreements that enhance recruitment opportunities. - Ongoing monitoring by the ERSEA Manager to ensure recruitment efforts in the program are ongoing and salient to the needs of each site's community. - ERSEA TEAM meets bi-weekly with the sites' Family Advocates, and Program Administrators to deliver guidance and support to maintain enrollment and develop strategies to continue ongoing recruitment that links with our Monitoring software system Child Plus. - The ERSEA content area maintained compliance by submitting required enrollment reports and updates to federal funders on a monthly basis. - Utilize the online application system with our Child Plus Data Management System to enroll Families. - Recruitment efforts were established by conducting in-person fairs, in-person and virtual Open Houses for interested families in our communities in order to increase enrollment. - Sent out Recruitment texts on a monthly basis to increase enrollment with our existing families. - ERSEA Component updated, revised and the board approved the Selection Criteria for both Head Start and Early Head Start.
+The Enrollment Verification document was updated and approved to coincide with the new Legislation on Public Assistance and Supplemental Nutrition Benefits (SNAP) to be eligible for Head Start services.